thiennn/thiennn.github.io/_posts/2017-01-01-change-primary-key-aspnetcore-identity-and-more.md

     .AddUserStore<ApplicationUserStore>()
     .AddDefaultTokenProviders();
 ```
-## Fifth re-create the EF Migration
+## Migrations
+We will need to re-create entity framework migration classes.
 Delete add the file in folder "Data\Migrations" then go to the Package Manager Console type `Add-Migration CreateIdentitySchema`

 ## Bonus